SavanFlou/versatile_thermostat/documentation/en/over-switch.md

 In the "Equipment to Control" list, you should add the switches that will be controlled by VTherm.
 Only `switch` or `input_boolean` entities are accepted.

 The algorithm currently available is TPI.
 See [algorithm](#algorithm).
-If multiple entities are configured, the thermostat staggers the activations to minimize the number of switches on at any given time.
+If multiple entities are configured, the VTherm staggers their activations to minimize the number of switches on at any given time.
 This allows for better power distribution, as each radiator will turn on in turn.

-VTherm will smooth the consumed power as much as possible by alternating activations.
+The VTherm will smooth the consumed power as much as possible by alternating activations.
 Example of staggered activations:

 ![image](images/multi-switch-activation.png)